opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 - `password` (String) User's password
 - `type` (String) The *type* key has a default value of 'hash', and may alternatively be set to 'text' or 'RANDOM'.

+<a id="nestedblock--user"></a>
+### Nested Schema for `user`

+Optional:

+- `create_groups` (Boolean) Boolean set `false` to disable creation of specified user groups.
+Default: `true`.
+- `doas` (List of String) List of doas rules to add for a user. doas or opendoas must be installed for rules to take effect.
+- `expiredate` (String) Optional.
+Date on which the user’s account will be disabled.
+Default: `null`.
+- `gecos` (String) Optional comment about the user, usually a comma-separated string of real name and contact information.
+- `hashed_passwd` (String, Sensitive) Hash of user password to be applied.
+This will be applied even if the user is preexisting.
+To generate this hash, run: `mkpasswd --method=SHA-512 --rounds=500000`. **Note**: Your password might possibly be visible to unprivileged users on your system, depending on your cloud’s security model.
+Check if your cloud’s IMDS server is visible from an unprivileged user to evaluate risk.
+- `homedir` (String) Optional home dir for user.
+Default: `/home/<username>`.
+- `inactive` (String) Optional string representing the number of days until the user is disabled.
+- `lock_passwd` (Boolean) Disable password login.
+Default: `true`.
+- `name` (String) The user’s login name.
+Required otherwise user creation will be skipped for this user.
+- `no_create_home` (Boolean) Do not create home directory.
+Default: `false`.
+- `no_log_init` (Boolean) Do not initialize lastlog and faillog for user.
+Default: `false`.
+- `no_user_group` (Boolean) Do not create group named after user.
+Default: `false`.
+- `passwd` (String, Sensitive) Hash of user password applied when user does not exist.
+This will NOT be applied if the user already exists.
+To generate this hash, run: `mkpasswd --method=SHA-512 --rounds=500000` **Note**: Your password might possibly be visible to unprivileged users on your system, depending on your cloud’s security model.
+Check if your cloud’s IMDS server is visible from an unprivileged user to evaluate risk.
+- `plain_text_passwd` (String, Sensitive) Clear text of user password to be applied.
+This will be applied even if the user is preexisting. **Note**: SSH keys or certificates are a safer choice for logging in to your system.
+For local escalation, supplying a hashed password is a safer choice than plain text.
+Your password might possibly be visible to unprivileged users on your system, depending on your cloud’s security model.
+An exposed plain text password is an immediate security concern.
+Check if your cloud’s IMDS server is visible from an unprivileged user to evaluate risk.
+- `primary_group` (String) Primary group for user.
+Default: `<username>`.
+- `selinux_user` (String) SELinux user for user’s login.
+Default: the default SELinux user.
+- `shell` (String) Path to the user’s login shell.
+Default: the host system’s default shell.
+- `snapuser` (String) Specify an email address to create the user as a Snappy user through snap `create-user`.
+If an Ubuntu SSO account is associated with the address, username and SSH keys will be requested from there.
+- `ssh_authorized_keys` (List of String) List of SSH keys to add to user’s authkeys file.
+Can not be combined with **ssh_redirect_user**.
+- `ssh_import_id` (List of String) List of ssh ids to import for user.
+Can not be combined with ssh_redirect_user.
+- `ssh_redirect_user` (Boolean) Boolean set to true to disable SSH logins for this user.
+When specified, all cloud-provided public SSH keys will be set up in a disabled state for this username.
+Any SSH login as this username will timeout and prompt with a message to login instead as the **default_username** for this instance.
+Default: `false`.
+This key can not be combined with **ssh_import_id** or **ssh_authorized_keys**.
+- `sudo` (List of String) Changed in version 22.2.The value ``false`` is deprecated for this key, use ``null`` instead.
+- `system` (Boolean) Create user as system user with no home directory.
+Default: `false`.
+- `uid` (Number) The user’s ID.
+Default value [system default].

+<a id="nestedblock--users"></a>
+### Nested Schema for `users`

+Optional:

+- `create_groups` (Boolean) Boolean set `false` to disable creation of specified user groups.
+Default: `true`.
+- `doas` (List of String) List of doas rules to add for a user. doas or opendoas must be installed for rules to take effect.
+- `expiredate` (String) Optional.
+Date on which the user’s account will be disabled.
+Default: `null`.
+- `gecos` (String) Optional comment about the user, usually a comma-separated string of real name and contact information.
+- `hashed_passwd` (String, Sensitive) Hash of user password to be applied.
+This will be applied even if the user is preexisting.
+To generate this hash, run: `mkpasswd --method=SHA-512 --rounds=500000`. **Note**: Your password might possibly be visible to unprivileged users on your system, depending on your cloud’s security model.
+Check if your cloud’s IMDS server is visible from an unprivileged user to evaluate risk.
+- `homedir` (String) Optional home dir for user.
+Default: `/home/<username>`.
+- `inactive` (String) Optional string representing the number of days until the user is disabled.
+- `lock_passwd` (Boolean) Disable password login.
+Default: `true`.
+- `name` (String) The user’s login name.
+Required otherwise user creation will be skipped for this user.
+- `no_create_home` (Boolean) Do not create home directory.
+Default: `false`.
+- `no_log_init` (Boolean) Do not initialize lastlog and faillog for user.
+Default: `false`.
+- `no_user_group` (Boolean) Do not create group named after user.
+Default: `false`.
+- `passwd` (String, Sensitive) Hash of user password applied when user does not exist.
+This will NOT be applied if the user already exists.
+To generate this hash, run: `mkpasswd --method=SHA-512 --rounds=500000` **Note**: Your password might possibly be visible to unprivileged users on your system, depending on your cloud’s security model.
+Check if your cloud’s IMDS server is visible from an unprivileged user to evaluate risk.
+- `plain_text_passwd` (String, Sensitive) Clear text of user password to be applied.
+This will be applied even if the user is preexisting. **Note**: SSH keys or certificates are a safer choice for logging in to your system.
+For local escalation, supplying a hashed password is a safer choice than plain text.
+Your password might possibly be visible to unprivileged users on your system, depending on your cloud’s security model.
+An exposed plain text password is an immediate security concern.
+Check if your cloud’s IMDS server is visible from an unprivileged user to evaluate risk.
+- `primary_group` (String) Primary group for user.
+Default: `<username>`.
+- `selinux_user` (String) SELinux user for user’s login.
+Default: the default SELinux user.
+- `shell` (String) Path to the user’s login shell.
+Default: the host system’s default shell.
+- `snapuser` (String) Specify an email address to create the user as a Snappy user through snap `create-user`.
+If an Ubuntu SSO account is associated with the address, username and SSH keys will be requested from there.
+- `ssh_authorized_keys` (List of String) List of SSH keys to add to user’s authkeys file.
+Can not be combined with **ssh_redirect_user**.
+- `ssh_import_id` (List of String) List of ssh ids to import for user.
+Can not be combined with ssh_redirect_user.
+- `ssh_redirect_user` (Boolean) Boolean set to true to disable SSH logins for this user.
+When specified, all cloud-provided public SSH keys will be set up in a disabled state for this username.
+Any SSH login as this username will timeout and prompt with a message to login instead as the **default_username** for this instance.
+Default: `false`.
+This key can not be combined with **ssh_import_id** or **ssh_authorized_keys**.
+- `sudo` (List of String) Changed in version 22.2.The value ``false`` is deprecated for this key, use ``null`` instead.
+- `system` (Boolean) Create user as system user with no home directory.
+Default: `false`.
+- `uid` (Number) The user’s ID.
+Default value [system default].